minhto2802/DPE/README.md

 -----------------------
 - On W&B, the metrics of interest are in the sections with the prefix `ensemble_` (e.g. `ensemble_worst_group_acc` section)
 - Tune `--cov_reg` (e.g. 1e4–1e6) to control prototype diversity.
-- For IsoMax: `--entropic_scale` range varies between 10 to 40 depending on the datasets.
+- For IsoMax: `--entropic_scale` range varies between 10 and 40 depending on the datasets.
 - `--subsample_type group` when `--train_attribute yes` will do subgroup balanced subsampling, while `--train_attributes no` will do class balanced subsampling on the training set (Stage-0) or the validation set (Stage-1+).
 - Stage-1+ training typically requires 15–30 epochs.
 - Checkpoints: `/checkpoint/$USER/$SLURM_JOB_ID/ckpt_*.pt`